-- Strategy 4.1: Utilize various public involvement techniques; - Strategy 4.2: Conduct surveys on the effectiveness of public outreach techniques; - Strategy 4.3: Enable public information accessibility in languages other than English, - as appropriate, or in other means to address disabilities; - Strategy 4.4: Employ various website tools to provide information and gather input; and - Strategy 4.5: Utilize the website to track public interest in activities.
+- Strategy 4.1: Utilize various public involvement techniques including virtual meetings. - Strategy 4.2: Enable public information accessibility in languages other than English, as appropriate, or in other means to address disabilities. - Strategy 4.3: Employ various website tools to provide information and gather input. - Strategy 4.4: Utilize the website to track public interest in activities. - Strategy 4.5: MPO will maintain a reasonably current and up-to-date database of contacts.